-Course Title: The Blockchain Economy
+Course Title: Frontiers of the Digital Economy

 Part A: Course Overview

-Course Title: The Blockchain Economy
+Course Title: Frontiers of the Digital Economy

 Credit Points: 12.00